Week 1: Welcome; Media Trends/Uses of Social Media

 Go back and review your tips for good photos.

 Major assignment, due end of class period April 26:

 - Cover an event on your beat (default assignment is a Grand Alternative event the week leading up to Grand Prix or a Springfest event.)
 From this event you must construct a 2-3 minute Slideshow.
 See details on assignments page.

 - You may not use previous sound/photos you have taken, or photos/sound taken prior to this being assigned.

 - Upload project to your career account

-- Post URL on in-class blog and beat blog (if beat related).
-Due end of class period on April 24.
+- Post URL on beat blog.
+Due end of class period on April 26.

 - Don't forget to review the assignment grading checklist